jainamshah17/cartoon-detector/README.md

 Here is the [Script](https://github.com/jainamshah17/cartoon-detector/blob/master/scripts/bing_images.py) to download images using bing image search api

 ### Annoting Images
-Images were annoted using [**Label Img Tool**](https://github.com/tzutalin/labelImg)
-You can easily install LabelImg with pip from the Terminal:
+Images were annoted using [**Label Img Tool**](https://github.com/tzutalin/labelImg), you can easily install LabelImg with pip from the Terminal:
 ```
 pip install labelimg
 ```